 Header and Footer Script is a plugin that allows you to add pieces of code to the header or the footer of a WordPress theme - usually scripts or meta tags - to add some very important functionality or information.

-Also read: How do I add custom code to Divi?
+Read also: how to add custom code to Divi?

 5. Hastaluego Google Analytics by MonsterInsights